Vzhouhan/SUCTNet/README.md

 [`dataset download, model train from here`](https://github.com/caiyuanhao1998/MST)

 # Note
-For any questions, feel free to email me at wangb@nim.ac.cn.
+For any questions, feel free to email me at zhouh@buaa.edu.cn.
 If you find our work useful in your research, please cite our paper ^.^

 # Acknowledgments